 “PROMYS was the first time I felt truly challenged and stimulated in a mathematical environment.
 Rather than just teaching me how to solve problems, it taught me how to think in a new way.”
 Grace Elliot, Student 2021

-We plan to run PROMYS 2022 as an in-person program on the campus of Boston University.
+PROMYS 2023 will run as an in-person program on the campus of Boston University.